OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 });
 ```

-In this example, `upgradeExecutor_address` and `sequencerInbox_address` are placeholders for the Orbit chain's contract addresses. `keyset` is the key set you generated for your committee, and `deployer.address` refers to the owner's account address.
+In this example, `upgradeExecutor_address` and `sequencerInbox_address` are placeholders for the Orbit chain's contract addresses. `keyset` is the keyset you generated for your committee, and `deployer.address` refers to the owner's account address.

 Once you've created the transaction request using the above API, the next step is to sign and send the transaction.
-This transaction writes the keyset to the parent chain, enabling it to recognize and verify the valid key set for your AnyTrust Orbit chain.
+This transaction writes the keyset to the parent chain, enabling it to recognize and verify the valid keyset for your AnyTrust Orbit chain.